msoedov/Alfred-collection/Readme.md

 * [Hidden Files](https://github.com/packal/repository/raw/master/com.andyryan.hiddenfiles/hidden_files.alfredworkflow) - This wokflow shows or hides hidden files in Finder

 * [Hide Desktop](https://github.com/packal/repository/raw/master/com.alfred2.workflow.hidedesktop/hide_desktop.alfredworkflow) - Hide and Unhide Desktop

 * [Home Assistant](https://github.com/packal/repository/raw/master/com.browall.home_assistant.automation/home_assistant.alfredworkflow) - You will be able to control you lights, get sensor information, trigger automations and look for your devices in device tracker.
 All in Home Assistance

-* [Home Assistant](https://github.com/packal/repository/raw/master/com.browall.home_assistant.automation/home_assistant.alfredworkflow) - You will be able to control you lights, get sensor information, trigger automations and look for your devices in device tracker.
-All in Home Assistance